Emmanuel-Melon/mahakama/README.md

-# Mahakama - Legal Assistance Platform
+# Mahakama - Legal Knowledge for Everyone

-> Democratizing legal access through human-centered engineering
+> Empowering citizens with legal knowledge, connecting with lawyers when needed

-Mahakama (Swahili/Arabic for "Court") is a legal assistance platform that transforms complex legal documents into understandable, actionable information using natural language processing.
-Built with Human-Centered Engineering principles, it helps everyday people understand their legal rights without needing legal expertise.
+Mahakama (Swahili/Arabic for "Court") is a legal empowerment platform that makes the law accessible to everyone.
+We believe that legal knowledge should be a right, not a privilege.
+Our AI-powered platform helps you understand your legal rights and options in plain language, without needing a law degree.

+## Our Mission

+In South Sudan and Uganda, accessing legal information is often expensive and confusing.
+Government legal databases exist, but they're filled with complex terminology that's hard to understand without a law degree.
+Mahakama changes that by providing free, easy-to-understand legal information in everyday language.

+### Knowledge First, Lawyers Second

+While we can connect you with legal professionals if absolutely necessary, our primary goal is to empower you with knowledge first.
+Most legal questions can be resolved by understanding your rights and options - no lawyer required.

 ## Features

+### For Everyone
-- 🧠 Natural Language Search - Ask legal questions in plain language
+- 🧠 **Plain Language Answers** - Get clear explanations of laws without legal jargon
-- 📱 Mobile-First Design - Works seamlessly on all devices
-- 🔍 Semantic Understanding - Maps everyday language to legal sections
+- 🔍 **Everyday Language Search** - Ask about real situations:
+  - "What can I do if my landlord won't return my deposit?"
+  - "What are my rights if I'm injured at work?"
+  - "How do I report a business that scammed me?"
+- 📚 **Comprehensive Legal Database** - Direct access to:
+  - National Constitution
+  - Criminal and Civil Codes
+  - Labor and Employment Laws
+  - Property and Tenancy Laws
+  - Consumer Protection Regulations
+- 📱 **Mobile-First Design** - Get legal help when and where you need it

+### When You Need a Lawyer
-- ⚖️ Legal Professional Network - Connect with vetted lawyers
+- ⚖️ **Vetted Legal Professionals** - Connect with experienced lawyers when needed
+- 🤝 **Case Representation** - Find representation for complex legal matters
+- 📝 **Document Review** - Get professional review of your legal documents

+### Built for Accessibility
-- 🌍 Accessible - Designed for users in high-stress legal situations
+- 🌍 **Multiple Languages** - Available in English and local languages
+- 👥 **Community Focused** - Designed with input from local communities
-- 🛠 Built with React, TypeScript, and TailwindCSS
+- 🛠 **Open Source** - Built with React, TypeScript, and TailwindCSS

+## How It Works

+1. **Ask Your Question** - Describe your legal situation in everyday language:
+   - "My landlord changed the locks without notice"
+   - "My employee quit without giving notice"
+   - "My neighbor is building on my property"
+   - "I was unfairly dismissed from work"

+2. **Get Clear Answers** - Our AI:
+   - References the exact laws and sections (Constitution, Criminal Code, Labor Act, etc.)
+   - Explains the law in simple terms
+   - Provides relevant precedents where applicable

+3. **Understand Your Rights** - Learn:
+   - What the law says about your specific situation
+   - Your legal rights and protections
+   - Common next steps and solutions

+4. **Take Action** - Get guidance on:
+   - How to resolve the issue yourself
+   - What documents you might need
+   - When to consider professional legal help

+5. **Connect with a Lawyer** - Only if your situation requires:
+   - Court representation
+   - Complex legal documents
+   - Specialized legal advice

 ## Getting Started

 ### Prerequisites

-- Node.js 18+
+- Node.js 20
 - npm or yarn

+### For Legal Professionals

+Lawyers can join our network to help expand access to legal information and assist users who need professional representation.

 ### Installation